The Sustainable Organic Agriculture Action Network

 Click here to view the track-changes version of Best Practice Guideline, following the IFOAM World Board's review of all the friendly amendments and comments received.

 The above resulted in a final first public version that was put to a vote for approval by the IFOAM membership through a virtual General Assembly last lasted from 16 October 2013 through 16 December 2013.
-The final version of the Best Practice Guideline released for vote can be found by clicking on the following link:
+Members who voted unanimously to approve the Best Practice Guideline, which was ratified in the version that can be found by clicking here.

-SOAAN's work through 2013 is generously supported by a grant from Migros.
+SOAAN's work through 2013 was generously supported by a grant from Migros.